Deep Nets: What have they ever done for Vision?: Introduction

 The organization of this article is as follows.
-In Section~\ref{sec:history} we discuss the history of neural networks and its tendency to boom and bust.
-Section~\ref{sec:success} describes a few of the successes of Deep Nets while also mentioning the caveats and fine print.
+In Section~\ref{sec:history} we discuss the history of neural networks and its tendency to cycles of boom and bust.
+Section~\ref{sec:success} describes a few of the successes of Deep Nets while also mentioning some caveats.
 In Section~\ref{sec:understanding} we discuss the limited understanding of the internal workings of Deep Nets.
 Section~\ref{sec:cogsci} surveys their potential for helping to construct theories of biological visual systems, but also their limited relationships to real neurons and neural circuits.
 In Section~\ref{sec:challenges} we discuss the challenges that Deep Nets are now grappling with.
-Section~\ref{sec:explosion} is more speculative and argues that as vision researchers attempt to model increasingly complex visual tasks they will face a combinatorial explosion which Deep Nets may be unable to handle.
+Section~\ref{sec:explosion} is more speculative and argues that as vision researchers attempt to model increasingly complex visual tasks they will face a combinatorial explosion which Deep Nets may be unable to overcome and which may require computer vision researchers to revise the ways they evaluate vision algorithms.
+In Section~\ref{sec:outside} we briefly point out that the issues in this paper, in particular performance evaluations and dataset bias, matter outside academia and failure to address them properly risks leading to bad societal consequences.